Klortho/Eutils-JSON/samples/README.md

     xsltproc eInfo_020511-2json.xsl einfo.pubmed.xml > einfo.pubmed.json
     xsltproc eInfo_020511-2json.xsl einfo.error.xml > einfo.error.json

+As a validity check, you then should copy-paste the resultant JSON into http://jsonlint.com/.
+Note that it's really not enough to use a Javascript utility to just read it in, because we want to use a strict validator that looks for things like extraneous trailing commas in arrays and objects.

 <!--
   DO NOT MODIFY BELOW THIS LINE.
   The stuff from here down is auto-generated, and any changes you make